-Birth partners help a woman feel supported in labour and can help make the birth experience more positive.
+Birth partners can help a woman feel supported in labour and make the experience more positive.
 Here are some top tips for being a brilliant birth partner.

 Whether it’s your partner, daughter or friend due to give birth, it‘s an honour to be asked to be a birth partner.
 Yet this exciting role can also be daunting.
 Here we discuss some top tips to help you get ready.